1907 Salvadoran presidential election

 Presidential elections were held in El Salvador on 13 January 1907.
-General Fernando Figueroa was elected with 99.76 percent of the vote.
+Divisional General Fernando Figueroa was elected with 99.76 percent of the vote.
 His closest rival Luis Alonso Barahona received 222 votes to Figueroa's 152,053.

 Campaign

-Prior to the 1907 presidential election, President General Pedro José Escalón and his allies hand-picked Vice President General Fernando Figueroa to be his successor as president of El Salvador.
+Prior to the 1907 presidential election, President General Pedro José Escalón and his allies hand-picked Vice President Divisional General Fernando Figueroa to be his successor as president of El Salvador.
 This followed a precedent set by Escalón's predecessor, Tomás Regalado, who selected him as his successor ahead of the 1903 presidential election.
 Some politicians opposed Figueroa's selected.
 Among them were General Luis Alonso Barahona who decided to run against Figueroa.
 Before the election, Figueroa had Barahona arrested and Barahona's supporters were persecuted.

 Results

 All men were eligible to vote in the election.